Webix provides full support for GraphQL API query language. GraphQL allows you to get all necessary data in one request.

 You can use GraphQL to implement data loading and saving within Webix data components.

 To enable GraphQL support for loading data into any data component, you need to connect the GraphQL proxy to its loading requests.
-For these needs, you should specify the url property as proxy-->query string:
+For these needs, you should specify the url property as a proxy-->query string:

 {